-Alley snow removal efforts begin after one inch of snow accumulation.
+Alley snow removal efforts begin after 1 inch of snow accumulation.
 After heavier storms, multiple snow removal efforts may be required due to the volume of snow and limited areas for the snow to go.
 Please refrain from pushing/blowing snow back into the alley.
 This is against city ordinance and can cause driving issues for others using the alley.

 The city’s snow removal/ice control policy provides direction for snow/ice removal activities and establishes priorities for how this is accomplished.
 Learn more about the city's snow and ice removal practices and strategies.

 The city has not established a "bare pavement" or ice-free (safety) requirement.
 The city uses an industry-proven salting strategy that balances financial and environmental responsibility to achieve safe driving surfaces for the public.
 Learn more about the City of St. Louis Park's salting strategies.